tencent cloud

 Note:

-The installation package is represented as a file system directory locally on the developer's machine.
-It is generally recommended to use the .cloudapp directory under the project root directory as the installation package directory.
+The installation package appears as a file system directory on the developer's local machine.
+It is generally recommended to use the .cloudapp directory under the project root as the installation package directory.

-Recommended to read Demo source code of the minimal installation package to understand the components of the installation package.
+It is recommended to read the Demo source code of the minimal installation package to understand the composition of the installation package.

 Use the cloudapp init command to generate a sample installation package: